A note from the Director, Nick Ross:

 Laurence Hedges, Head of Art, Harrow School

-To be supreme educators providing a lifelong love of learning about subjects from art and architecture to history, literature and music such that students grow in confidence and quality, that parents recommend us and that universities admire us.
+To be leading experiential educators, inspiring a lifelong love of learning about subjects from art and architecture to history, literature and music such that students grow in confidence and maturity, that parents recommend us and that universities admire us.
 We aim to nurture our students’ creativity and spark their curiosity through brilliant, interactive teaching.

 Our core values